 Don’t be caught out by fake products.

-Markets and car boot fairs are a great place to go bargain hunting.
+Markets, car boot fairs, online and social media selling groups can all be great places to go bargain hunting.
 But sometimes a bargain seems just too good to be true.
 To avoid falling for a fake, remember the 4 Ps.

 - Price – If the price seems too good to be true, then the product may be fake.
 But remember that sellers of fake goods will sometimes price their wares at close to the price of genuine items to avoid suspicion.